 So, is it safe?
 As with propylene glycol, you’ll find vegetable glycerin in a plethora of household items, such as sweeteners, baked goods, toothpaste, bubble baths and hand creams.
 Toxicity studies have found minimal risk when it comes to VG and it’s a possible alternative for those who have an allergy to PG e-liquids.

-Your VG Options with Vapour2
+Your 100% VG E-Liquid Options with V2 Cigs

 What about a PG/VG blend?